manonja/smart-portfolio/DEVELOP.md

 # Building
 To support JavaScript and Scala in the same repo we leverage the [pants build](https://www.pantsbuild.org) system.
+To work on mac make sure to run `ulimit -n 10000` first.

 ## Server
 Pants integrates well with scala.
 You can develop the server as follows,